Holding On or Giving In

 Remember, as an experienced designer, you aren’t just an executor; you are a strategic partner and an expert in visual communication, marketing trends, and user psychology.
 The client is paying for your expertise, not just your mouse clicks.

-Often, clients or executives are experts in their own areas—perhaps in the industry, their product’s key features, or their brand positioning, all of which are vital aspects to understanding how design can be a tool to reach the desired audience.
+Often, clients or executives are experts in their own areas—perhaps in the industry, their product’s key features, or their brand positioning, all of which are vital aspects to understanding how design can be a tool to reach the intended audience.
 A client could provide strategic feedback based on their expertise and the project development can be collaborative in ways that will vastly improve a design’s effectiveness.
-Even Greg Samata of Samata brand design firm believes the key to successful design execution is a solid grasp of the client’s business.
-Samata says, “We have to know the company’s business, the intricacies of the industry, what their strategies are, and who we’re trying to communicate with,” so there’s no question that it’s essential to understand the entirety of the client’s business needs.
-However, subjective feedback can lead to an ineffective design that actively works against the client’s interest.
+Greg Samata of Chicago-based design firm, SamataMason, believes the key to successful design execution is a solid grasp of the client’s business.
+Samata says, “We have to know the company’s business, the intricacies of the industry, what their strategies are, and who we’re trying to communicate with,” so there’s no question that it’s essential to understand the entirety of the client’s business needs (Critique: The Magazine Of Graphic Design Thinking, 1997).
+This fact has remained true since the dawn of marketing communication.
+Thus, check your ego first, listen and ensure that your design decisions are justified and your own subjective opinions don’t get in the way.

 How and when do we differentiate and address the different types of feedback professionally?